yunjunz/conda-envs/README.md

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```

-2) Restart your machine.
+b.
+Restart your machine.

-3) Install your Linux distribution of choice, such as Ubuntu in your Mircosoft Store.
+c.
+Install your Linux distribution of choice, such as Ubuntu in your Mircosoft Store.

-4) Enable Virtual Machine feature.
+d.
+Enable Virtual Machine feature.

 Open PowerShell by right-clicking and selecting "Run as administrator" and run: